 - Why or why not?

-Critique is about focusing on what matters most, rather than getting everyone to agree.
-It’s about respecting the designer’s autonomy to design in a way that meets the goals of the project, says Megan Pollock, a user experience designer at Zeitspace.
+Critique is about focusing on what matters most, rather than getting everyone to agree or simply share their personal preferences.
+It’s about respecting the designer’s creative process and autonomy to design in a way that meets the business goals of the project, says Megan Pollock, a user experience designer at Zeitspace.
 How to get there is up to the designer, not by group consensus.